AKotov-dev/MgaRemix-Tools/README.md

 >/EFI
 >/loopbacks

 - Make the flash drive bootable.
 To do this, run the script `Flash_drive/boot/syslinux/BootInstall.bat` (su/password on Linux or as Administrator on Windows) and press Enter.
-After installing the bootloader, the label of the flash drive will change to 'MGAREMIX'.
+After installing the bootloader, the label of the flash drive will change to `MGAREMIX`.
-- Installing Mageia Linux in a Virtual Box is not considered in this manual, since starting to create a flash drive MgaRemix implies that the user knows how to do it.
+- Installing Mageia Linux in a VirtualBox is not considered in this manual, since starting to create a flash drive MgaRemix implies that the user knows how to do it.
 The settings of the virtual system depend only on the imagination of the collector.
 Disk layout = root + swap.
-- While in the VM, download the package `initrd-builder-x.x-x.mrxX.noarch.rpm` and install it.
+- While in the VM, download the package [initrd-builder-x.x-x.mrxX.noarch.rpm](https://github.com/AKotov-dev/MgaRemix-Tools/tree/main/initrd-builder) and install it.
 We give the command `initrd-builder`.
 At the end of the operation, the files `~/initrd-buider` will be created in the `~/initrd-buider` directory `initrd.gz` and `vmlinuz`.
 Connect the previously created bootable flash drive to the VM and copy these files to the `/boot` directory on it.
-Remove the flash drive (right mouse button – "Extract") and disconnect it from the virtual machine via the VirtualBox menu.
+Remove the flash drive (right mouse button – `Extract`) and disconnect it from the virtual machine via the VirtualBox menu.
 Turn off the VM and switch to the main OS.
 - While in the main system, download the file `vdi-to-sqfs-converter.tar.gz`.
 Go to the terminal (su/password).
 Unpack the downloaded converter archive and throw a virtual machine file with the extension `*.vdi` into its directory.
 Run the script `converter.sh` and convert the VM to the `*.sqfs` format.
 Those working in Windows should keep another virtual machine for converting.

 - Transfer the resulting file `distrib.sqfs` to the flash drive in the directory `/loopbacks`.
 This completes the creation of the flash drive.